 Unfortunately, it isn’t the best advice for those looking to make a meaningful living or some side income via freelance jobs.
 While it is very important to be on a path of constant learning to stay ahead of the curve, it is equally important to be really freaking good at one or two (or maybe three) things.

 And the things you are really good at must complement each other in a way that you can portray yourself as a box of ingredients, each of which is necessary to prepare that dish perfectly.
-So just focus on what you’re already good and invest on honing your skills instead of spending valuable time and resources learning that hot new skill (read coding) that brings the promise of an income you have always dreamt of.

 A final piece of advice